sonbit/Project-NORWAY-Busexpress/README.md

 This project is intended for educational purposes.

 # General information about the project
-This project contains work from the first two assignments in the subject.
+Following the description of the repository:

 The first assignment required a recreation of the functionalities to select destination, number and type of passengers, and the ability to view and select possible times to travel.